pahuber/LIFEsimMC/docs/index.rst

 LIFEsimMC Documentation
 =======================

-**LIFEsimMC** is a Monte Carlo-based end-to-end simulator for the `Large Interferometer For Exoplanets (LIFE) <https://life-space-mission.com/>`_.
+**LIFEsimMC** is a Monte Carlo-based end-to-end simulator for the `Large Interferometer For Exoplanets (LIFE) <https://life-space-mission.com/>`_ and has been developed to support trade studies and requirement derivations for LIFE, in particular in the context of instrumental (instability) noise.
-It has been developed to support trade studies and requirement derivations for LIFE, in particular in the context of instrumental (instability) noise.
-It allows the generation of synthetic nulling data and incorporates a suite of processing and analysis tools for their interpretation.
+It is capable of generating synthetic nulling data and incorporates a suite of processing and analysis tools for their interpretation.

+Please cite `Huber et al. 2025 (submitted)` if you use `LIFEsimMC` in your work.

 Contact
 -------